wdporter/i-am-that-vuepress/18-to-know-what-you-are-find-out-what-you-are-not/readme.md

 **M:**&ensp;It implies a body and a cave.
 And a world in which they can exist.

-**Q:**&ensp;Yes.
-I can see.
+**Q:**&ensp;Yes, I see.
 The world and the consciousness of the world are essential to my existence as a person.

-**M:**&ensp;This makes the person a part and parcel of the world, or vice versa.
+**M:**&ensp;This makes the person part and parcel of the world, or vice versa.
 The two are one.

 **Q:**&ensp;Consciousness stands alone.
 The person and the world appear in consciousness.

-**M:**&ensp;You said: appear.
-Could you add: disappear?
+**M:**&ensp;You said, “appear”.
+Could you add, “disappear”?

 **Q:**&ensp;No, I cannot.
 I can only be aware of my and my world’s appearance.
 As a person, I cannot say, “the world is not”.
-Without a world I would not be there to say it.
+Without a world, I would not be there to say it.
 Because there is a world, I am there to say, “there is a world”.

-**M:**&ensp;Maybe it is the other way round.
-Because of you, there is a world.
+**M:**&ensp;Maybe it is the other way around: because of you, there is a world.

 **Q:**&ensp;To me such statement appears meaningless.